Grassroots: Use of online social networks

 Social media's prominence in political and social activism has skyrocketed in the last decade.
-Influencers on apps like Instagram and Twitter have all become hot spots for growing grassroots movements as platforms to inform, excite and organize.
+Influencers on apps like Instagram and Twitter have all become hot spots for growing grassroots movements as platforms to inform, excite, and organize.

 Hashtags

-Another influential way media is used to organize is through the use of hashtags to group together postings from across the network under a unifying message.
+Another influential way media is used to organize is through the use of hashtags to group postings from across the network under a unifying message.
 Some hashtags that stirred up larger media coverage include the #MeToo movement, started in 2017 in response to sexual assault allegations against prominent figures in the American entertainment industry.
 Grassroots movements also use hashtags to organize on a large scale on social media.
 Some examples include: